 - Caution - none reported but usual caution with pregnancy and breast-feeding.

-- Administration - one drop twice a day: useful in the very young and very old.
+- Administration - one drop twice a day: useful in the very young and the very old.
 Continue until 48 hours after the resolution of symptoms.

 - Ocular side-effects - transient blurring of vision, theoretical risk of sensitivity.

 - Systemic side-effects - none reported.

 - Use - although this can be used in a range of external ocular infections, in practice it tends to be reserved for more serious situations such as contact lens-related keratitis.
 Ciprofloxacin eye drops are licensed for the treatment of corneal ulcers.

 - Action - wide spectrum of activity, notably effective against Pseudomonas aeruginosa.
 Little effect on anaerobes.